Exploring Farwell Canyon and the historic Pothole Ranch

 We had covered a lot of miles in the past 3 1/2 days, and now, having reached warm sunshine and seclusion, it was time to relax.
 There isn’t even cell service at Farwell Canyon, so I just made a post to Facebook from my inReach: “satellite comm only for 3 days”, and went black 🙂

 The Pothole Ranch is my regular dog-walking destination.
 That evening at about 7:00 pm, we went for our first look of this trip.
 The long-abandoned homestead of Gordon “Mike” Farwell is a big part of the magic of Farwell Canyon for me.
 Mike bought the place in the early 1900s from the original settler, Louis Vedan.
 Farwell named the place “the Pothole Ranch”, and in 1912, teamed up with Gerald Blenkinsop.
-The both married and brought the wives to the Pothole Ranch – and although they’re not blooming yet this year, during past visits, their wives’ fragrant lilacs still bloom to evoke a gentler part of life out here.
+They both married and brought their wives to the Pothole Ranch – and although they’re not blooming yet this year, during past visits, the women’s fragrant lilacs still bloom to evoke a gentler part of life out here.
 In the next photo is the smaller of the two homes on the property.

 The living room of the main house.
 It’s worth noting that neither Farwell Canyon nor the Pothole Ranch are protected by any ecological or historic designation.